Re-learning how to stretch canvas

 Of course, it would be hard to reconcile the $4000-$8000 price tag with the light volume of stretching I require, and finding room for more equipment would be a problem.
 So.

 Then I happened upon an article in the Golden Paint Company’s newsletter titled A Remarkable Way to Stretch Canvases.
 In the article, San Francisco based conservator James Bernstein describes how the procedure traditionally taught in art schools gets the business of stretching a canvas almost backwards.
-The simple but radical change change that Bernstein suggests is that stretching be done starting from the corners of the canvas and proceeding towards the middle, rather than tacking the middle and then working outward as is traditionally done.
-Here’s an example of a version of the old way on Utrecht’s website.
+The simple but radical change that Bernstein suggests is that stretching be done starting from the corners of the canvas and proceeding towards the middle, rather than tacking the middle and then working outward as is traditionally done.
+Here’s an example of the old way on the Daniel Smith website.
 The explanation in the Bernstein article is very clear, so give it a read.

 The article goes on to explain how results can be improved further by using tacks to attach the canvas while you even out the tension.
 Bernstein suggests waiting a day or so while the canvas adjusts to the tension before doing the final stapling.
 This really works great.
 As noted in the article, the quality of tacks makes a big difference.
 Go buy yourself some new ones- you will want them to be sharp and strong.
 Look for tacks with aluminum heads and steel points.